svr8/wordle/docs/README.md

 # Key Problems Handled

-## Where to place game logic?
+## Scalability: Where to place game logic?

-There were 2 options: directly implement logic and update component state in the component where the event was triggered.
-Another was to pass all information up to parent components(various levels) and keep all logic in one place.
+There were 2 options:
+* Component-Level Implementation: Directly handle logic and update component state in the component where the event was triggered.
+This means passing data upwards to parents and listening to response to make a decision based on states of other components.

+* Global-Level Implementation: Pass all information up to parent components (various levels) and keep all logic in one place.

-The second one looks good but the the back-and-forth communication could make the codebase messy.
+The second one looks good, but the back-and-forth communication could make the codebase messy.
 This issue is discussed later in this document.

 The idea is to keep the sub-components as independent as possible so they can be re- used in the future.
 This is why no logical decision was implemented inside the components placed in folder.
-The modules are treated as pre-packaged solutions that can be interfaced with easily, and configured using props.
+The modules are treated as pre-packaged solutions that can be interfaced with easily and configured using props.

 ![core-game-logic.png](images/core-game-logic.png)

 This is why component events are listened to and handled in `/components/game.tsx` file.
 This file contains the core logic and implementation of all possible events occurring in the game.

-## How to simplify back-and-forth communication between various components, including multi-level nested components?
+## Data Flow: How to simplify back-and-forth communication between various components, including multi-level nested components?

 ![redux.png](images/redux.png)

 This core issue is addressed in Robotics greatly.
-The architecture or event-driven designs are widely used owing to the large amount of miscellaneous events happening all the time. `Redux` is a great solution to these problems and was used as a single channel to communicate between various components. was used to manage the complexity.
+The architecture or event-driven designs are widely used owing to the large number of miscellaneous events happening all the time.
+Redux is a great solution to these problems and was used as a single channel to communicate between various components. was used to manage the complexity.

 Efforts were made to keep all props passed to components to be one-way and remove all backward event handling and data propagation.

-## Making it configurable: Keeping the styling Tailwind-based only
+## Configurability: Keeping the styling Tailwind- based only

 ![configurable-css.png](images/configurable-css.png)